Joshua Tree National Park: Colorado Desert

 Below 3000 ft, the Colorado Desert encompasses the eastern part of the park and features habitats of creosote bush scrub, ocotillo, desert saltbush, and mixed scrub including yucca and cholla cactus (Cylindropuntia bigelovii).
 Some areas of such cactus are dense enough to appear as natural gardens.
 The lower Coachella Valley is on the southeastern side of the park with sandy soil grasslands and desert dunes.

 The only palm native to California, the California fan palm (Washingtonia filifera), occurs naturally in five oases in the park, rare areas where water occurs naturally year-round, and all forms of wildlife abound.

 Invasive species

 Invasive plants such as cheat grass and red brome contribute to the worsening of wildfires.
-During wetter periods fill in below and among the pines and oak.
+During wetter periods they fill in below and among the pines and oak.
 In drier times, they die back but do not quickly decompose.
 This makes wildfires hotter and more destructive, which kills some of the trees that would have otherwise survived.
 When the area regenerates, these non-native grasses form a thick layer of turf that makes getting a foothold harder for the pine and oak seedlings.

 Fountain grass was introduced to the park in the 1990s.
 This grass competes with native grasses for water and nutrients.